saeedhiseinzadeh/Hyperbird/README.md

 - **SAM Model Loading**: The SAM model is loaded, and the image is segmented based on the detected centers.
 - **Best Mask Selection**: The mask with the highest score is selected and shrunk by the specified percentage.
+- **The check point that been use dhere is "sam_vit_h_4b8939.pth" which should be in the same fodler as the *.py.

 ### 6. Data Calculation and Saving